datajoedata/datajoedata/README.md

 Future Goals
 As an aspiring data analyst, I am continually expanding my skill set and knowledge.
 I am actively learning new tools and techniques to stay up-to-date with the rapidly evolving field of data analytics.
 I am open to collaborations and new opportunities that allow me to further develop my expertise and contribute to data-driven projects.
+My long term goal is learning to combine ML techniques with analytics.